 For the relatively short amount of time it takes to get my hair braided—anywhere from 1-17 hours depending on the hairstyle—I get hassle-free, beautiful, neat hair for the next 2 weeks to 3 months (again depending on the style).

-Braided Hairstyles Are Always Evolving (Popular Styles Today Include Ghanian Lines and Abuja Lines Styles in Kenya)
+Braided Hairstyles Are Always Evolving (Popular Styles Today Include Ghanian Lines, Abuja Lines/Abuja Hairstyles in Nairobi & Mwongezo Styles in Kenya)

 Though braiding has existed for a long time, braided hairstyles are far from old-fashioned.